spcl/daceml/doc/overviews/development.rst

     Use the ONNXRuntime expansion as default

 ``pytest.mark.pure``
-    Use the pure expansion as default when possible (fallback is always ORT)
+    Use the pure expansion as default when possible (falling back to ONNXRuntime)

-If you provide the fixture (i.e. an argument to the test) with name ``default_implementation``, then the test will be parameterized to test both implementations.
+If you provide the fixture (i.e., an argument to the test) with name ``default_implementation``, then the test will be parameterized to test both implementations.